Safari

 Tiger Safari

-Across the field, is the last section of the safari which houses the coloured and leucistic Royal Bengal Tigers.
-They camouflage extremely well in the long grass, bamboo breaks and create the excitement while visitors search for these endangered big cats within the safari area.
-They can be spotted scent marking, clawing trees, resting in water or between grass and occasionally surprise visitors with close encounters next to the safari vehicles.
+The last section of the safari right across the fields houses the colored and leucistic Royal Bengal Tigers.
+They camouflage perfectly in the tall grass and bamboo thickets, adding excitement as visitors search for these endangered big cats in the safari area.
+They can be seen scent marking, clawing trees, resting in waters or between grasses, occasionally surprising visitors with close encounters next to the safari vehicles.

-Apart from the safaris, visitors get a glimpse of the Lungs of Bengaluru “Bannerghatta National Park” while returning back, after the tiger safari.
-Bannerughatta Biological Park is carved out of the National Park and it is the northern most tip of the Mysore Elephant Reserve.
-This vital corridor for elephants and other wildlife has an undulating terrain with broken chains of hills and rocky outcrop.
-Existing rocks are made of coarse granite and complex GNEISS which are part of Peninsular GNEISS.
-Since vegetation in the biological park is similar to that of National Park, some of the commonly found tree species are Peepal, Indian fig tree, Neem, Gooseberry, Ashoka attracting wide varieties of birds.
-According to Champion and Seth classification of Indian forests, upper region have southern tropical dry deciduous forests in red and gravelly soil and valley region have southern tropical moist deciduous forests in sandy loam soil.
-The safari is an educative experience for visitors to explore the wilderness of the natural forest and to learn about captive wildlife in its natural habitat, with safety and less intrusion with the hope that they are motivated to adopt green life styles to contribute their bit for nature and wildlife conservation.
+Aside from the safaris, visitors get a glimpse of the Lungs of Bengaluru- “Bannerghatta National Park”.
+This area can be seen while returning back from the tiger safari.
+Bannerughatta Biological Park is carved out of the National Park, and it is the northern most tip of the Mysore Elephant Reserve.
+With undulating terrains of broken chains of hills and rocky outcrops, it is a vital corridor for elephants and other wildlife.
+Existing rocks are made of coarse granite and complex GNEISS which are a part of The Peninsular GNEISS.
+Since vegetation in the biological park is similar to that of the National Park, some of the commonly found tree species are of Peepal, Indian fig tree, Neem, Gooseberry and Ashoka.
+This diverse selection of flora attracts a wide variety of birds.
+According to The Champion and Seth classification of Indian forests, upper regions have southern tropical dry deciduous forests with red-gravelly soil and valley regions have southern tropical moist deciduous forests with sandy loam soil.
+The Bannerughatta Biological Park Safari is an educative experience for visitors to explore the untamed beauty of the forest.
+It gives us a rare chance to learn about captive wildlife in its natural habitat safely with minimum disturbance to the animals with the hope that it motivates us to adopt green lifestyles to contribute a bit towards nature and wildlife conservation.